 Outreach and Social program

 In the middle of 2018, we started getting more and more requests for after-hours programs and we decided to start supporting our existing participants to do activities after hours, including on the weekends.
 This is growing quickly and a Team Leader has been appointed to oversee the activities.
-This is currently managed from our Bayswater building.
+This is currently managed from our Dandenong building.

 Move to Balwyn